triton-inference-server/python_backend/README.md

 if you install a set of libraries in a Python 3.9 environment and your Python backend stub is compiled with Python 3.10 these libraries will NOT be available in your Python model served using Triton.
-You would need to compile the stub executble with Python 3.9 using the instructions in [Building Custom Python Backend Stub](#building-custom-python-backend-stub) section.
+You would need to compile the stub executable with Python 3.9 using the instructions in [Building Custom Python Backend Stub](#building-custom-python-backend-stub) section.